Updated on July 14th, 2022

 8. Learn to Budget

 Another critical piece of advice for new college students is to learn how to budget.
 Usually, college students don’t have access to a ton of money.
-Additionally, they may need to make cash from loans, scholarships, and jobs last, ensuring they have enough to make it through the entire semester or year.
+Additionally, they may need to make cash from loans, scholarships, and jobs last, ensuring they have enough to make it through the entire semester or school year.

 Creating a budget for college students is pretty simple.
 It’s mostly an outline of their income and expenses, giving them a way to track where their money needs to go.
 By setting one up before they head to school, they can have a solid foundation, increasing their odds of financial success while they are in college.